-When selling to a person who is ambitious, forceful, decisive, strong-willed, independent and goal-oriented:
+When communicating with a person who is ambitious, forceful, decisive, strong-willed, independent and goal-oriented:

-- Be clear, specific, brief and to the point. - Stick to business.
-Give an effective presentation. - Come prepared with support material in a well-organized "package." - S Talking about things that are not relevant to the issue. - Leaving loopholes or cloudy issues. - S ∧ Appearing disorganized.
+- ✓ Be clear, specific, brief and to the point. - Stick to business. - Be prepared with support material in a well-organized "package." - Talking about things that are not relevant to the issue. - \(\subseteq \) Leaving loopholes or cloudy issues. - Appearing disorganized.

-💲 Steadiness
+S Steadiness

-When selling to a person who is patient, predictable, reliable, steady, relaxed and modest:
+When communicating with a person who is patient, predictable, reliable, steady, relaxed and modest:

-- Begin with a personal comment--break the ice. - Present yourself softly, non-threateningly and logically. - Earn their trust--provide proven products. - Rushing headlong into the interview. - S Being domineering or demanding. - Forcing them to respond quickly to your questions.
+- Begin with a personal comment-break the ice. - Present your case softly, non-threateningly. - Ask "how?" questions to draw their opinions. - Nushing headlong into business. - Seing domineering or demanding. - Forcing them to respond quickly to your objectives.